Dr. Martin Anton Groder

 Curriculum Vitae

-He then studies law and holds a doctorate in 1926.
-In 1920 he joined the student association Austria Innsbruck.
+He went on to study law and graduated in 1926.
+In 1920, he joined the Austria Innsbruck student fraternity.
 Martin Anton Groder becomes a journalist.
-There is hardly a topic to which he does not take a critical position in his self-willing style.
-He stays long without employment.
+There is hardly a topic on which he does not take a critical stance in his idiosyncratic style.
+He remained unemployed for a long time.

-In 1933 he is appointed by the VF to Vienna and is a 1937 editor at the “Telegraph”.
-In 1938 he emigrated to Switzerland.
-His “Roman der Mutter” (“Roman der Mutter”), which appears in 1940, is not successful, his work permit is not extended, and so he returns “home to the Reich” in August 1941.
+In 1933, he was appointed to Vienna by the VF and became editor of the "Telegraph" in 1937.
+He emigrated to Switzerland in 1938.
+His "Roman der Mutter", published in 1940, was not a success, his work permit was not renewed, and so he returned "home to the Reich" in August 1941.

-At the border the Gestapo receives him; it is highly suspected, because many thousands of VF membership cards bear its distinctive signature.
-After weeks of interrogation in the police prison in Innsbruck and the Bregenz regional court, he is finally released and immediately moved to the customs border protection.
+The Gestapo received him at the border; he was highly suspicious, as many thousands of VF membership cards bore his distinctive signature.
+After weeks of interrogation in the police prison in Innsbruck and the Bregenz provincial court, he was finally released and immediately drafted into the customs border guard.

 Places